Open enrollment resources for employers

 Life insurance changes during open enrollment

-If an active employee wants to enroll in or increase Optional Life or Dependent Life-Spouse coverage, they must complete a Notice of Election (NOE)external link, opens in a new tab, sign it and return it to their benefits administrator by October 31, 2023.
-They also must complete the online Statement of Health they will receive in an email from MetLife.
-If MetLife approves their coverage, their benefits administrator will submit the NOE to PEBA.
+If an active employee wants to enroll in or increase Optional Life or Dependent Life-Spouse coverage, they must complete a Notice of Election (NOE) for plan year 2025, sign it and return it to their benefits administrator by October 31, 2024.
+Review the NOE to confirm the elected coverage amount is allowed.
+The employee must also complete the online Statement of Health they will receive in an email from MetLife.
+If MetLife approves their coverage, the benefits administrator will submit the NOE and MetLife approval report to PEBA.

 View the Electronic life insurance Statement of Health process for complete instructions.

 You will submit the NOE(s) to PEBA if you receive approval for coverage from MetLife.
 Be sure to include a copy of the MetLife approval report with the NOE.
+Regardless of the amount approved by MetLife, confirm the elected coverage amount on the NOE is allowed.